 Contractors: The University expects contract workers who work on Grounds or perform public-facing services on behalf of the University (covered contract workers) to disclose their vaccination status to their employers (i.e., the contracting vendor that employs them).
 Contracting vendors must certify to the University that covered contract workers are either 1) fully vaccinated; or 2) if not fully vaccinated, require that they adhere to all of the University public health safety protocols.
-Covered contract workers who are not vaccinated must follow all University COVID-19 mitigation measures as determined appropriate and directed by the University.
+Thus, covered contract workers who are not vaccinated must follow the University policies for unvaccinated faculty and staff including masking and, beginning no later than October 1, mandatory COVID-19 PCR testing once each week or otherwise directed by the University.
+If the covered contract workers are not in compliance, the University will request contracting vendors remove such workers from the worksite until they are in compliance.

-Testing: Testing requirements apply to all unvaccinated students and Academic Division employees, excluding faculty and staff in the School of Medicine, School of Nursing, the University Physicians Group, and the Claude Moore Health System Library, who are governed by OCH-002: Occupational Health Screening and Maintenance.
+Testing: Testing requirements apply to all students and Academic Division employees and covered contract workers, excluding faculty and staff in the School of Medicine, School of Nursing, the University Physicians Group and the Claude Moore Health System Library, who are governed by OCH-002: Occupational Health Screening and Maintenance.

 Regular testing of unvaccinated individuals is critical for keeping the University and the local community safe.
-Unvaccinated students, faculty, and staff are subject to a mandatory COVID-19 PCR test once each week or as otherwise directed by the University.
+Unvaccinated students (with an approved medical or religious exemption) and unvaccinated faculty, staff, and covered contract workers are subject to a mandatory COVID-19 PCR test once each week or as otherwise directed by the University.